Letzgo Hunting denies blame for man's suicide

 The group then arranges to meet the men in public places, and confronts them about their alleged actions while they are filmed.

-In April, Letzgo Hunting told BBC Radio 5 live's Victoria Derbyshire: "We're not there to hurt anybody."'Sorry for his family'
+In April, Letzgo Hunting told BBC Radio 5 live's Victoria Derbyshire: "We're not there to hurt anybody."

 But the group said it would not change its methods following the death of Mr Cleary, who lived in Newbold Verdon.